Shifting Baselines and New Meridians: Water, Resources, Landscapes, and the Transformation of the American West (Summer Conference, June 4-6)

 Water, Resources, Landscapes, and the Transformation of the American West

-Administrative Law Commons, Animal Law Commons, Aquaculture and Fisheries Commons, Biodiversity Commons, Climate Commons, Energy and Utilities Law Commons, Energy Policy Commons, Environmental Health and Protection Commons, Environmental Law Commons, Environmental Policy Commons, Environmental Studies Commons, Indian and Aboriginal Law Commons, Land Use Law Commons, Law and Politics Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Mass Communication Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, State and Local Government Law Commons, Sustainability Commons, Urban Studies and Planning Commons, Water Law Commons, Water Resource Management Commons
+Administrative Law Commons, Animal Law Commons, Aquaculture and Fisheries Commons, Biodiversity Commons, Climate Commons, Energy and Utilities Law Commons, Energy Policy Commons, Environmental Health and Protection Commons, Environmental Law Commons, Environmental Policy Commons, Environmental Studies Commons, Indigenous, Indian, and Aboriginal Law Commons, Land Use Law Commons, Law and Politics Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Mass Communication Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, State and Local Government Law Commons, Sustainability Commons, Urban Studies and Planning Commons, Water Law Commons, Water Resource Management Commons